"Beautiful" new album

 Beautiful album cover

-Bonnie rejoins some old "Southern" colleaugues for a great new album, "Beautiful", released on Valentine's Day for digital download from Rockin' Camel Music.
+Bonnie rejoins some old "Southern" colleaugues for a great new album, "Beautiful", initially released for digital downloadand now available on CD too.

 Bonnie was thrilled to invite daughter Bekka to join in on harmony vocals, as well as musical stalwarts like Scott Boyer (guitar and vocals), Tommy Talton (guitar), Randall Bramlett (keybouards, sax and vocals), Bill Stewart (drums), and Muscle Shoals all-stars David Hood (bass), Clayton Ivey and Spooner Oldham (Hammond B-3 organ).
 Further contributions come from Kelvin Holly and James Pennebaker (guitar), Kevin McKendree (keyboard) and Lynn Williams (drums).
 Producer Johnny Sandlin produced two of Bonnie's classic Capricorn records , "It's Time" (1975) and "Lady's Choice" (1976).

-On March 12, Bonnie will help launch the release of "Beautiful" at a showcase during the South by Southwest Music Festival in Austin, Texas, as well as appearing on the Panel as a representative of music during the five day festival.
+On March 12, 2008, Bonnie helped launch the release of "Beautiful" at a showcase during the South by Southwest Music Festival in Austin, Texas, as well as appearing on the panel as a representative of music during the five day festival.

 "Signed, Sealed, Delivered"

-Bonnie sings "Signed, Sealed, Delivered" as a duet with Charlie Daniels on his new "Deuces" CD, which is due out on October 9, 2007.
-This is a special pleasure, as Charlie is a long time friend and one of Bonnie's greatest supporters.
+Bonnie sings "Signed, Sealed, Delivered" as a duet with Charlie on his new "Deuces" CD - a special pleasure, as Charlie is a long time friend and one of Bonnie's greatest supporters.

 Scott Boyer Benefit Concerts in Alabama, April 4 & 18, 2007